Appearance

 Server-side Integration

-This guide assumes that you already added a domain to your dashboard.
+This guide assumes that you already created a dashboard for your website on Pirsch.
 If you didn't, please read the website integration article.

 Adding Pirsch to Your Backend

 The server-side integration is the recommended way to integrate Pirsch into your website as it cannot be blocked by the browser.
-Instead of relying on a script, you make an API request to monitor traffic.
+Instead of relying on JavaScript, you'll make a HTTP API request to track traffic.

 Creating a Client

-- Select Access Key as type, enter a description and click Create Client
+3. Select Access Key, enter a description and click Create Client Client Creation

-- This will open a new dialogue with the secret.
-Copy and save it in a safe place
+4. This will open a new dialogue with the secret.
+Copy and save it in a safe place Client ID and Secret

 Bash